abhijeet4022/project-terraform/project-terraform-v2/README.md

 * Instead of creating all VMs and A record manually, we will use terraform to create VM and A record.
-* Here we will use loop concept to iterate the infra creation.
+* Here in V2 we will use loop concept to iterate the infra creation.
 * Create one SG named `allow-all` and allow all ports from internet and use that on VM creation.
-* Modify the terraform argument input value where required.
+* Modify the terraform argument input value where required in vars.tf file.
 * Clone the repo in workstation and deploy the infra.
   * `sudo git clone https://github.com/abhijeet4022/project-terraform.git`
-  * `cd project-terraform/project-terraform-v2 ; terraform init`
+  * `cd project-terraform/project-terraform-v2`
   * `terraform init`
   * `terraform plan`
   * `terraform apply -auto-approve`